Atmospheric influence on VHF Radio Propagation

 How is Vertical Tropospheric Refractivity Gradient Produced?

 To find out what produces Tropospheric Refractivity Gradient, we will first individually examine three primary atmospheric parameters that are responsible for it.
 Thereafter, we will find their cumulative effect.
-We will also study as to what might happen if one or more of these three major parameters were to suddenly change due to weather system anomalies.
+We will also study what might happen if one or more of these three major parameters were to suddenly change due to weather system anomalies.

 By virtue of the above-cited exercise, we will try to discover the properties of the standard (normal) atmospheric gradients.
 Thereafter, we will also figure out how various special VHF DX propagation phenomena occur.